Pete’s Betfair Methods

 However, there may be scope to adapt and improve upon the core strategy.

-In either case, I strongly suggest trialling the system at FLAT STAKES initially to test the waters.
+In either case, I strongly suggest trialing the system at FLAT STAKES initially to test the waters.

 Overall: serious caution advised.